maxcountryman/axum-login/README.md

 - Wraps `axum-sessions` to provide flexible sessions
 - Leverages `tower_http::auth::RequireAuthorizationLayer` to protect routes

+> 💡`axum-login` implements a fundamental pattern for user authentication, however some features may be missing.
+Folks are encouraged to make suggestions for extensions to the library.

 ## 📦 Install

 To use the crate in your project, add the following to your `Cargo.toml` file: